powsybl/powsybl-core/itools-packager/README.md

 - packageType is optional, "zip" is the default value.
 It can be either zip or tgz.
 - javaXmx, mpiTasks and mpiHosts are used to generate itools.conf, are all optional and default values are respectively 8G, 2 and localhost.
 - additional binaries, libraries, configurations, package files can be added to the package using optional copyToBin, copyToLib, copyToEtc, copyToPackageRoot tags.
+- licenseFile and thirdPartyFile are optional.
+If not provided or not found, the packager will look for LICENSE.txt and THIRD-PARTY.txt in the project directory as well as its parent directory.
 - all the jars with compile and runtime scope will be included in the package